cs-ed/edtech-plan-GomezTech/README.md

 In this course middle school students will be introduced to the vast field of computer science through gaming and robotics.
 This course is designed for 7th and 8th grade students in a middle school setting.
 In addition students will be introduced to the basics of coding and those fundamental principles needed to understand commands in coding.

+This class will be offered as an elective for both 7th grade and 8th grade studets.

 Students will start the year working through coursework in CS First to gain a baseline understanding of block coding.
 Once that foundation has been established students will draw from their experiences to complete hands-on labs through VEX IQ that require robots to be built, coded, and tested to perform a variety of tasks.
 Students will have the opportunity to compete collaboratively with students from other schools at a VEX competition in the fall.
 At the conclusion of the VEX IQ competition season, students will transition to working on coursework through Elite Gaming Live Academy.
 EGL will introduce students to a variety of computer science pathways and match them to a curriculum path designed to their interests in computer science.
 Students who successfully earn enough points, from completion of coursework and projects, will be eligible to participate live in competitive gaming tournaments with other students across the country.

 Game Design